Changing your name in your passport

 5. Evidence of name change through marriage or divorce

 You will need to submit your original marriage or divorce certificate.
 Documents presented must be in English or be accompanied by a sworn translation into English.
 If married and divorced in the Netherlands, please submit the original international version made out in several languages, including English, of the marriage certificate (uitreksel uit de huwelijksakte, dienst van de burgerlijke stand).
-If your divorce decree does not state your maiden name, and you wish to have that name in your passport again, please also your birth certificate.
+If your divorce decree does not state your maiden name, and you wish to have that name in your passport again, please also submit your birth certificate, and an identity document in that name.

 7. Mail in your application

 Passports are printed in the United States with a secure photo-digitized image of the bearer.
-From receipt of your application by the Consulate General in Amsterdam, you should allow for up to 15 working days for your application to be processed.
+From receipt of your application by the Consulate General in Amsterdam, you should allow for up to 6 to 8 weeks for your application to be processed.